 Increasingly, some people are concerned about the links that I have placed in posts, and may request that these links be removed.
-However, I freely place ALL of my links (whether I receive payment or not – see the disclaimer), and frown on removing links from my site.
+However, I freely place ALL of my links, and frown on removing links from my site.
 Why?
 Because the web is exactly that, that is its core function to link one site to another with relevance, authenticity and value to the reader.
-This is what I believe I have done.

 If you’re determined to go ahead and remove links from this site, you MUST follow the guidelines outline on the following page.
 I will not reply to requests that are vague, rude, threatening, inappropriate, insufficiently documented… so don’t piss me off.
 Mind your language & tone when you contact me (and any webmaster) requesting removal.

 InvestorBlogger no longer removes links except perhaps if the resource is no longer available or has become unsuitable.
 Reach me through the contact page.